jgoeman/Jog-Your-Memory/README.md

   1. Apply the model to the AllTrails dataset.
 Secondly, use the predicted popularity and trails with low traffic (number of reviews) to identify undiscovered hidden gems.

-  1. Use HTML, Javascript, and CSS to display results on a webpage
+  1. Use HTML, Javascript, and CSS to display results on a webpage.

      * User selections: State and feature options, including hidden gems